 Being consistent with such habits will keep you on track even if you encounter a few bumps along the way.

-A few examples would be daily prayers, exercise, reciting Quran, mindfulness meditation, morning walk, eating clean and healthy, waking up/going to bed early etc.
+A few examples would be daily prayers, exercise, mindfulness meditation, morning walk, eating clean and healthy, waking up/going to bed early, etc.

 Develop Regular Learning Habits

-Habits like reading good books, guides, articles, joining courses and programs on personal development, attending lectures on Quran and hadith etc.
+Habits like reading good books, guides, articles, joining courses and programs on personal development, etc.

 Develop Healthy And Creative Hobbies